JCurran0499/MatrixScript/Python/DOCUMENTATION.md

 *Tip: comments in MatrixScape begin with __//__.
 Any text after that on a given line will be ignored*

 Variables can be set to the 5 data types, and nothing else.
 Variables are dynamically typed and can be reset to any data type.
+Variable names can only consist of letters, numbers, and underscores, and they cannot share names with any existing MatrixScape functions.
 ```
 >> num = 0.5   // number
 num = 0.5